gleanerio/gleanerdocs.github.io/config.md

 ## Source

-Sources can be defined as two type.
-A sitemap, which is a traditional sitemap that points to resources or a sitemap index that points to a set of sitemaps.
+Sources can be defined as two types.
+A sitemap, which is a traditional sitemap that points to resources, or a sitemap index that points to a set of sitemaps.

 The other is a sitegraph, which is a pre-computed graph for a site.